Antooon32/learning_log/README.md

 * Topic Management: Create and manage learning categories.
 * Journal Entries: Add detailed logs for each topic.
 * User Authentication: Secure sign-up and login system.
-* Data Privacy: Restricted access—users can only view and edit their own data.
+* Data Privacy: Restricted access - users can only view and edit their own data.
 * Responsive UI: Styled using Sass for a modern look and feel.

 > [!IMPORTANT]